gbevan/atom-drawio/README.md

-# Package to provide embedded Draw.io diagram editting support in Atom
+# Package to provide embedded Draw.io diagram editing support in Atom

 Create and edit your draw.io diagrams directly from within the Atom editor.

 This is an early release - please feel free to contribute and improve this package.

-Note:
-Ideally, draw.io (mxfiles) should be able to be rendered when referenced from Markdown files as images.
-Also, support needed to render in Github markdown and gh-pages/jekyll.

-For now use either the 'Export to PNG' button or 'File->Embed->Image' option to allow for easy embedding of diagrams in Markdown files.
+atom-drawio now creates and edits SVG files (by leveraging the draw.io feature of embedding the draw.io document in the image) directly, so you can reference these images from markdown, e.g. README.md on your projects and they should render.

 ## Screenshot
 ![Screenshot](screenshot.jpg)